jpgmv1998/reproducible_paper_template/README.md

-# Reproducible Paper Template (UNDER CONSTRUCTION)
+# Reproducible Paper Template (:construction: UNDER CONSTRUCTION :construction:)

 Main goal: Create a template repository for starting a new paper project implementing good practices for reproducibility.